christianhelle/refitter/README.md

   - `generateOptionalPropertiesAsNullable` - Default is false,
   - `generateNullableReferenceTypes` - Default is false,
   - `generateNativeRecords` - Default is false
+  - `generateDefaultValues` - Default is true
+  - `inlineNamedAny` - Default is false
+  - `excludedTypeNames` - Default is empty

 # Using the generated code